KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 *The above code is an excerpt from Common/GraphicsAPI.cpp*

 The function calls a pure virtual method called ``GraphicsAPI::GetSupportedSwapchainFormats()``, which each class implements.
-It returns an array of API-specific formats for us to use.
+It returns an array of API-specific formats that the GraphicsAPI library supports.

 .. container:: d3d11
 	:name: d3d11-id-2